stoeps13/connections-doc/source/admin/install/t_inst_use_database_wizard_db2.md

 4. Select the option to **Create** a database and click **Next**.

+    !!! note
-    **Note:** On the option selection panel, you can choose **Export SQL commands list only**.
+    On the option selection panel, you can choose **Export SQL commands list only**.
 This option exports the create command list for you.
 It does not validate database connectivity or perform any create tasks.

 5. Enter the details of the database you wish to create and then click **Next**: